Why Net Friends Relies on Cortex XDR and Avanan Complete

 That’s why we turned to Cortex XDR and Avanan Complete, two cutting-edge platforms from security firms recognized by Gartner as leaders in their field.
 Both use a new kind of IoC, sometimes called “behavioral IoC,” to block attacks in real time by detecting suspicious activity as it happens.

 Avanan Complete secures our customers’ cloud-based communications, including email, chat, virtual meetings, and file sharing.
-It uses machine learning to build a map of how each company communicates: who talks to whom, who shares what files, where key users log in from.
-When it detects activity that departs from those patterns, Avanan Complete can shut that activity down instantly until a human can investigate to make sure there are no cybersecurity risks.
+This MDR solution uses machine learning to build a map of how each company communicates: who talks to whom, who shares what files, where key users log in from.
+When it detects activity and user behavior that departs from those patterns, Avanan Complete can shut that activity down instantly until a human can investigate to make sure there are no cybersecurity risks.

 Cortex XDR also goes beyond rules and definitions by testing suspicious files it identifies in a proprietary “sandbox.”
 This virtual environment is hosted in the cloud by Cortex’s developer, Palo Alto Networks.
 Like a cyber-bomb-squad, Palo Alto will attempt to “detonate” the file by executing it to see what it tries to do.
 If the file tries to trigger unauthorized events, Cortex XDR will create a new rule for that file on the fly to prevent any other workstation from running it.